folospace/go-mysql-orm/README.md

 # golang mysql orm
-- Easy to use
+- A painless orm
-- To be improved, use with caution
+- In progress
 ## struct of table
 ```go
 import (